tillhoff/containered-openvpn/README.md

 - To run openvpn with a config file, run either `task run-server` or `task run-client`.
 Make sure to edit at least the IP addresses marked with `X.X.X.X`.

 > Data is stored in `./config`.

+To configure the `client.conf` and `server.conf` with the ip of the server, run `task set-ip`.

+> You can run all these tasks automatically with `task setup`.